martinhbramwell/Meteor-CI-Tutorial/Prep4MeteorCI_A/doc/Configure_Sublime_A.md

 We need Sublime Text 3 configured as follows :

- - Find Sublime Text in 'Accesories', add it to the panel and start it up.
+ - Find Sublime Text in 'Start >> Development', add it to the panel and start it up.
  - Go to View >> Show Console
  - Paste the following into ST3's console :